 He threw an even 100 pitches in his six innings, surrendering just the single and three walks while striking out eight and giving the Dodgers ample opportunity to score.

-Meanwhile, with Max Scherzer and Steven Strasburg used in the NL Wild Card Game, Patrick Corbin took the mound and had a rocky start in the bottom of the frame.
+Meanwhile, with Max Scherzer and Stephen Strasburg used in the NL Wild Card Game, Patrick Corbin took the mound and had a rocky start in the bottom of the frame.
 He walked A.J.
 Pollock, but then did rebound with two strikeouts.
 Things got messier after that, as Cody Bellinger walked, a passed ball advanced the runners, and Chris Taylor also walked to load the bases.
 Max Muncy stepped up and also eventually worked a walk to plate a run and score an early 1-0 lead.
 Unfortunately the threat came to an end there after Corey Seager grounded out to first.

 Of course, the bats still weren’t actually hitting Corbin, and he didn’t allow a hit through three frames.
-That changed quickly in the 4th behind back-to-back singles from Max Muncy and Corey Seager to put runners at the corners and nobody out.
+That changed quickly in the 4th behind back-to-back singles from Muncy and Seager to put runners at the corners and nobody out.
 However, the Dodgers didn’t take advantage with Will Smith striking out looking, Buehler himself going down bunting, and Pollock grounding out to end the threat.
 It was debatable at that juncture whether Dave Roberts should’ve taken out Buehler, but with the benefit of hindsight, we can see that he provided two key scoreless frames after this.

 It took until the 5th for the Dodgers to get on the board again, and even that wasn’t even much due to their own hitting.
-With two down, Cody Bellinger worked a walk and then Chris Taylor scalded a ball down the line in left but it was caught by Anthony Rendon.
+With two down, Bellinger worked a walk and then Taylor scalded a ball down the line in left but it was caught by Anthony Rendon.
 Thankfully, CT3 was safe with an infield single and Cody took an extra base to put runners at the corners.
-Max Muncy followed by hitting a ball hard down to first but still directly at Howie Kendrick, who literally booted it to plate a run and make it 2-0.
+Muncy followed by hitting a ball hard down to first but still directly at Howie Kendrick, who literally booted it to plate a run and make it 2-0.

 Of course, there was the terrible send at the end that got CT3 thrown out by around 50 feet, which was a rare mistake from Dino Ebel.

 Howie meanwhile continued his defensive disaster.
-Other than that error, he also had another one on a Buehler ground ball in the 2nd and missed a potential double play the Corey Seager single in the 4th that got under his glove somehow.
+Other than that error, he also had another one on a Buehler ground ball in the 2nd and missed a potential double play the Seager single in the 4th that got under his glove somehow.

 While Kenta was doing his thing, the offense got him breathing room in their half of the 7th.
 Joc Pederson pinch hit for Freese and drew a walk, then Justin Turner followed with bloop behind first to put runners on the corners with one out.
 After Bellinger inexplicably was guessing with two strikes and took strike three on a fastball over the middle of the plate, thankfully Muncy stepped up and worked a 2-1 count before roping a ball into right to plate two runs and make it 4-0.